← All Posts

 1. Data Delivery vs. Data Pull

-This is the biggest change.
-You no longer log in and build queries.
-The data comes to you in a fixed format on a fixed schedule.
-This is better in some ways (no more wrestling with query builders) and worse in others (you can't easily do ad-hoc lookups for a single store or single day).
+The biggest change.
+You don't build queries anymore.
+Data shows up in a fixed format on a fixed schedule.
+No more wrestling with query builders — but you also can't do quick ad-hoc lookups for a single store or a single day.
+That flexibility is gone.

 2. Weekly Granularity

 Scintilla data is weekly, aligned to Walmart's fiscal calendar.
-Retail Link supported daily data queries.
-If you relied on daily store-level data for promotions or rapid response, this is a real change in capability.
+Retail Link supported daily queries.
+If you relied on daily store-level data for promotions or rapid response, that's a real loss.

 3. Standardized Columns

 Every supplier gets the same column structure within each dataset.
-This sounds minor, but it's a significant improvement.
-In Retail Link, the exact fields you got depended on which report you ran and how you configured it.
-With Scintilla, column names are consistent — things like all_links_item_nbr, store_number, pos_sales_dollars, on_hand_quantity.
+This matters more than it sounds.
+In Retail Link, the fields you got depended on which report you ran and how you configured it.
+With Scintilla, column names are consistent — all_links_item_nbr, store_number, pos_sales_dollars, on_hand_quantity.

-One important caveat: column names use underscores and abbreviations, and they don't always match what you'd expect.
-Always verify the actual column headers in your files before building any automated process.
+But watch out: column names use underscores and abbreviations, and they don't always match what you'd expect.
+Always verify the actual column headers in your files before building any automation.
+This is a constant source of bugs.

 4. Fiscal Week Alignment

 All Scintilla data is organized by Walmart's fiscal week.
-Walmart's fiscal year starts in late January or early February, so Week 1 is typically the first full week of February.
-This matters because if you're comparing year-over-year, you need to align fiscal weeks, not calendar weeks.
+The fiscal year starts in late January or early February, so Week 1 is typically the first full week of February.
+Year-over-year comparisons need to align fiscal weeks, not calendar weeks.
+Get this wrong and your numbers won't make sense.

 5. No Built-In Visualization

-Retail Link had (basic) built-in charts and dashboards.
-Scintilla is raw data — Excel files.
-If you want charts, trends, or dashboards, you need to build them yourself or use a platform that does it for you.
+Retail Link had basic charts and dashboards.
+Scintilla gives you raw Excel files.
+That's it.
+You want charts, trends, or dashboards?
+Build them yourself or find a platform that does it.

 How to Adapt Your Process